mentorLAB/blog-mtn/README.md

 The `deletePost` method will be using a `delete` request.

-The enpoint for all requests will be at `/api/blog/:id`.
+The endpoint for all requests will be at `/api/blog/:id`.
 You should notice that we are using a parameter again.
 This will be available via: `this.props.match.params.id`